-Serbia: EBRD 200MEUR loan for refinancing power utility EPS expensive loans conditioned with corporate reform package agreed with WB11.
-September 2015. / News Serbia Energy
+Serbia: EBRD 200MEUR loan for refinancing power utility EPS expensive loans conditioned with corporate reform package agreed with WB, News Serbia Energy

 EBRD is aligned with WB in the project of monitoring the reform in the power utility EPS.
 EBRD earlier announced 200MEUR loan for financing the EPS financial restructuring process.

 EBRD investment will be conditioned upon an agreed plan for a comprehensive program of reforms of the Company and of the sector which will have a significant impact on the development, management and operational efficiency of the power infrastructure in Serbia writes the project fiche of EBRD.

 According to the EBRD fiche the loan proceeds will be used to restructure and refinance expensive short to medium-term financial debt which EPS has entered into on an emergency basis with commercial banks in order to alleviate the deteriorating cash situation created by the unprecedented and catastrophic floods in Serbia in 2014.
 The Bank expects to lengthen the tenors and provide terms more consistent with EPS’s operations.

 Through the Project the Bank has engaged with the authorities and coordinating with the World Bank to develop a significant reform package including the effective restructuring of the Company.
 EPS will be corporatized into a Joint Stock Company.
 The Bank will also engage a consultant through a TC assignment to perform a general corporate governance review and make recommendation to improve policies in particular for compensation, recruitment, nominations, planning and procurement.
 The adoption and implementation of a corporate governance and restructuring plan is a covenant of the loan agreement.

 The Project supports the Bank’s policy dialogue efforts for reform in the sector especially with regards to tariff policy as well as supporting opportunities for the country to develop regional and internal market principles.